tmtsoftware/csw/docs/src/main/params/events.md

 @@@ note

-`csw-params` library offers out of the box support to serialize Events using **Protobuf**, so that events can be produced and consumed by JVM(Java virtual machine) as well as Non-JVM applications.
+`csw-params` library offers out of the box support to serialize Events using **Cbor**, so that events can be produced and consumed by JVM(Java virtual machine) as well as Non-JVM applications.

+For more on Cbor refer @ref:[technical doc](../technical/params/params.md).

 @@@